 Mosquitos can be a real pain, make sure to take DEET mosquito spray, especially if you will be out and about at dusk and dawn!
 Your local doctor might also recommend that you take malaria tablets as precaution.

-9. How well English is understood
+9. How well is English understood in Cambodia?

 Khmer is the traditional language spoken in Cambodia.